mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 Print it on a letter-size sheet of matte photo paper.

 Printing to the expected scale can be challenging.
 Some printers may crop or automatically resize the image.
 It's okay if you can't print at the original scale, as we'll work with the actual dimensions rather than the expected dimensions.
 Just make sure the black border is visible and not cropped, and is smaller than 261x198mm (to fit within the sled's measurement area).
-The example file is set up to accommodate up to 4% bleed or 6mm margins.
+The example file is set up to accommodate 6mm margins or a small amount of bleed.

-If you use a print service, use the .jpg file, and choose the option for no color correction.
+If you use a print service, use the .jpg file, choose the option for no color correction.
+Depending on the amount of bleed, you may need to add additional margins to the .jpg file, so that in the final result, the black border is smaller than 261x198mm.

 ### Step 5: Label the "Reference Corner".